tmskrtsz/mediatheme/README.md

 TAMK's art and media blogs are moving from Blogger to WordPress.
 Therefore, we are doing a makeover in order to improve the overall quality of the websites.

+## To Do:
+- [ ] Link styles.
+- [ ] Category list on index.
+- [ ] Information sections on front page that can be edited through the admin panel.
+- [ ] Post type icons in the blog post gallery.
+- [ ] Social media links on the post page.
+- [ ] Author description on the post page.
+- [ ] Like feature on the post page.

 ## Requirements

 * This project uses [Vagrant](https://www.vagrantup.com) for a consistent development environment.
 Follow the instructions in the docs to get started with it.